Thor (Ultimate Marvel): The Ultimates 2

-In Ultimates 2, Thor has resigned from the Ultimates due to his belief that the team has become a tool for American foreign policy.
+In The Ultimates 2, Thor has resigned from the Ultimates due to his belief that the team has become a tool for American foreign policy.
 In a restaurant, he meets fellow Asgardian Volstagg, also reincarnated as a human being, who warns him his half-brother Gunnar Golmen/Loki has escaped and is shifting reality on Earth to strike at Thor.
 Volstagg is then erased from reality making it look like Thor is delusional.
 After Bruce Banner's identity of the Hulk is leaked to the public, Captain America accuses Thor of the leak, but Thor denies the charge.
 He tries to warn Captain America of Loki's influence, but his warnings are rejected as are his claims to be Thor.
 An anti-super-soldier demonstration in Italy turns violent due to Loki's interference.
 When Thor intervenes on behalf of the protesters, the incident is used as an excuse for the Ultimates to team with the European Defence Initiative's super-soldiers to arrest him.
 The EDI's head scientist Gunnar Golmen reveals that Thor's powers are technological in nature, coming from his belt and hammer.
 Gunnar explains that Thor is really his own mentally-troubled brother who stole the equipment and has been being acting as Thor ever since.
 Gunnar claims the equipment gives Thor physical strength and powers beyond anyone else on the planet, and that he is too dangerous to take on alone.
 Thor is tracked to Norway.
 After he fails to convince the Ultimates that Gunnar is really a masquerading Loki manipulating reality, a battle ensues.
 Despite initially holding his own, Thor is eventually overwhelmed and has to call upon a storm.
 At the last moment, Quicksilver is able to remove his belt stripping Thor of his powers and his ability to use Mjolnir.
 Thor is then locked up in the Triskelion all the time being mocked by Loki, who is invisible to all but him and attempts to convince him that he is insane.
 Thor is imprisoned in the Triskelion until the last issue of the series, where his attempts to warn the Ultimates about the coming dangers are ignored.
 Following the Liberators' conquest of America, Thor is freed by Odin (helped by Scarlet Witch using her mutant hex power to effect the probability of Thor regaining his power) and restored to full power in time to battle a revealed Loki.
 At first Loki has the upper hand by using his powers over reality to become immune to Thor's hammer and overpowering the thunder god while summoning an army of Asgardian monsters to kill the Ultimates.
 After an army of Asgardian warriors arrive to fight the monsters, Loki's powers stop working for unknown reasons.
 During the battle, Loki reveals he is responsible for creating the idea of a Norwegian super-soldier program and framing Captain America.
 Thor is able to destroy Loki's mortal form and send his spirit back to Odin for punishment.
 Now vindicated in his claims of godhood, Thor learns that the Ultimates will no longer be working for the government and rejoins the team.